bloom-lmh/awe-axios/docs/en/IOC-AOP/Aspect-Oriented Programming.md

 ## Reusable Pointcut Expressions

-You might frequently use certain pointcut expressions. `axios-plus` supports providing reusable pointcut expressions.
+You might frequently use certain pointcut expressions. `awe-axios` supports providing reusable pointcut expressions.
 A reusable pointcut expression is simply a function that returns the pointcut expression string, as shown below:

 ```ts {1-3,6,10}
 function reusableExp() {